Bubble Docs

 context.getThingsById

-These functions now return a promise for their original return value (see JavaScript documentation on promises).
+These functions now return a promise for their original return value (see on promises).
 If you have a server-side action that uses any of these functions in your plugin, the action will break when you update.
 See below for a guide on how to fix this.

 Step-by-step guide